| |

 A series of post on how to decorate with a Black and White Boho theme this Christmas.

-This Boho Christmas Reading Tent is a fun little play fort for my kids and their friends, and also adds so much ambience to the room.
+This DIY tent is a fun little play fort for my kids and their friends, and also adds so much ambience to the room.
 The first day it was made my youngest planted herself here with the twinkle lights and her book as soon as she got home from school and saw it.
-It would also be a fun spot to put some presents.
+It would also be a fun spot to put some Christmas presents.
 My girls are just about out of the playing stage so I’m hanging on to all their final days of make-believe.
-It would be especially perfect for younger kids though.

 Reading Tent

-It was super easy to build and cost me under $5 because I had some of the stuff, and was able to forage for some.
-Even if you had to buy the birch poles, it’s still a pretty inexpensive project.
+It was super easy to build our homemade tent and cost me under $5 because I had some of the stuff, and was able to forage for some.
+Even if you had to buy the birch poles, it’s still a pretty inexpensive DIY activity.

 • 5 birch tree poles, about 6 feet tall each